mirceaulinic/mirceaulinic.github.io/_posts/2018-10-24-why-automate.md

 enable us to focus on the most important issues, that the machine is unable to deal with, allowing engineers to practice engineer work.

-Another fundamental false assumption is that jobs in the networking space would eventually evolve in such a way that only experts in both networking and software simultaneously would have their place.
+Another fundamentally false assumption is that jobs in the networking space would eventually evolve in such a way that only experts in both networking and software simultaneously would have their place.
 With the risk of being terribly brutal, I find this assumption ridiculous.
 Out of experience, it's incredibly